kaaengine/kaa/docs/reference/physics.rst

     Gets or sets the categories of other hitboxes that you want this hitbox to collide with.

     See the full example in the :code:`mask` section above for more information.

 .. attribute:: HitboxNode.trigger_id

     Gets or sets the trigger id value.
-It can be any value of your choice (using integers is recommended).
+It can be any value of your choice.
 It's a 'tag' value which you need to pass when :ref:`registering your custom collision handler function <SpaceNode.set_collision_handler>`

 :class:`Arbiter` reference